High Protein Strawberry Strudel Yogurt Bowl (High-Protein Recipe)

 High Protein Strawberry Strudel Yogurt Bowl Step by Step Instructions

-1. Prep the berries: Wash, hull, and dice the fresh strawberries into small pieces.
-Place them in a small bowl and gently press them with the back of a fork just enough to release a little bit of their natural juice.
+Place them in a small bowl and lightly press them with a fork so they release a little juice.

 strawberry fluffy yogurt on spoon